carpentries-lab/metagenomics-analysis/_episodes/09-abundance-analyses.md

 >
 > E) `absolute_df$Phylum <- as.character(absolute_df$Phylum)`
 >> ## Solution
->> By reducing agglomerating the samples that have less than 300 reads, we can get a more decent plot.
+>> By grouping the samples that have less than 300 reads, we can get a more decent plot.
->> Certainly, this will be difficult since each of our samples has a contrasting number of reads.
+>> Certainly, this will be difficult, since each of our samples has a contrasting number of reads.
 >>
 >> E) `absolute_df$Phylum <- as.character(absolute_df$Phylum)`
 >>